 Re-improvement Standards - The improvement or conversion works carried out in a re-improvement scheme should, where practicable, bring the property up to current design and construction standards, having regard to the Department's Design and Procurement requirements (see Design Standards Guide and Procurement).
 The Association should attempt wherever possible to re-improve entire buildings rather than individual units within them.
 However in the case of blocks of flats and houses converted into flats, it may not always be possible to re-improve the whole property because of the problems of gaining vacant possession.
 Exceptionally therefore it will be acceptable for individual flats or parts of buildings to be re-improved separately where necessary.

 Existing Satisfactory Purchases (ESPs) - The purchase of ESP’s can be a useful method of procurement in areas of high need where the opportunity to develop is very limited.
-The Existing Satisfactory Purchase (ESP) Multiplier is used where existing satisfactory dwellings are purchased, following inspection, from the property market and have been occupied as a residence for at least 12 months from completion.
-The conditions of these dwellings must be such that they do not require full rehabilitation, but may require a degree of repair/ checks/ upgrading to bring them up to an acceptable standard for letting.
-In order to meet the criteria for definition as an Existing Satisfactory Purchase the estimated repair/ checks/ upgrading must not exceed £10,000.
-The maximum expenditure on checks, repairs and upgrading for ESP's remains at £10,000.
-If an Association needs to spend over this they must progress the scheme as an Acquisition and Works rather than an ESP.
+The ESP Multiplier is used where existing satisfactory properties are purchased, after inspection, following an open advertisement, by the vendor’s agent, in the property market, unless the property is being offered for sale back to the Association under the terms of the Statutory House Sales Scheme or is being sold directly to the Association by the NIHE.
+An ESP shall have been occupied as a residence for at least 12 months from completion.
+The conditions of these properties must be such that they do not require full rehabilitation, but may require a degree of repair/ checks/ upgrading to bring them up to an acceptable standard for letting, works are procured after the purchase contract has been completed.

-The £7,500 is the amount of money included in the TCI calculation for the checks, repairs and upgrading work.
-Tariff schemes get the £7,500 included in TCI regardless of whether it spends £1 or £9,999 is spent.
-A non-tariff scheme gets the actual money it has spent, subject to the assessment of qualifying costs and the specified ESP cost limit.
+- a non-tariff scheme gets the actual money it has spent, subject to the assessment of qualifying costs and the specified ESP cost limit

 In comparing costs for TCI purposes qualifying costs include: